dekeh1/CS-443/Syllabus.md

 You will be required to read outside blogs, articles, and/or books; listen to podcasts, etc. on your own and keep a blog about those items that you found useful/interesting.
 Your blog must be publicly accessible[^1], and will be aggregated on the [CS@Worcester Blog](http://cs.worcester.edu/blog/).

 * Differing numbers of blog entries are required for different passing grades.
-See the table under *Course Grade Determination*.
+See the table under "Course Grade Determination".
 * I will only accept one blog entry per week. **You cannot wait until the end of the semester and then turn in all of your blog entries.**

 [^1]: If there is a reason why your name cannot be publicly associated with this course, you may blog under a pseudonym.
 You must see me to discuss the details, but your blog must still be publicly accessible and aggregated, and you must inform me of your pseudonym.